rasterio/rasterio/docs/cli.rst

       --help         Show this message and exit.

     Commands:
-      info  Print information about a data file. insp  Open a data file and start an interpreter.
+      bounds  Write bounding boxes to stdout as GeoJSON. info    Print information about a data file. insp    Open a data file and start an interpreter.

 It is developed using the ``click`` package.